-Failing to follow these precautions can compromise the information security of your hearing aid and potentially cause hearing loss or tinnitus.
+Failing to follow these cautions can compromise the information security of your hearing aid and potentially cause hearing loss or tinnitus.

-- Only connect your hearing aid to a trusted computer or mobile device, or one used by a hearing care professional. - For 3 minutes after being turned on, your hearing aid is open to connections.
-Do not restart your hearing aid if requested by someone you don't trust as this may compromise the safety of your device. - If your device plays the pairing sound at an unexpected time, this could indicate someone has gained access to your device. - Only connect your hearing aid to the official ReSound mobile device app. - Only apply remote fine tuning updates that you are expecting. - Always use the latest available software update for your hearing aid. - Only accept live assistance calls from the hearing care professional that you are expecting.
+- Only connect your hearing aid to a trusted computer or mobile device, or one used by your hearing care professional. - For 3 minutes after turning on, your hearing aid is open to connections.
+Do not restart your hearing aid if requested by someone you don't trust as this may compromise the safety of your device. - If your device plays the pairing sound at an unexpected time, this could indicate someone has gained access to your device. - Only connect your hearing aid to the official ReSound mobile device app. - Only apply remote fine tuning updates that you are expecting. - Always use the newest software update available for your hearing aid. - Only accept live assistance calls from the hearing care professional that you are expecting.